TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 You can start the VM by right clicking on the icon in the menu and selecting Start then Normal Start.

-The next thing to do is Install Xubuntu.
-The process is very simple and most of the default options can be left like that including the Installation type which should be `Erase disk and install Ubuntu`.
-You will need to confirm this step.
-It may sound dangerous, but the VM can only see the "Hard Drive" you created above in step 2.2 #2-5.
+When the VM starts up you'll be asked to install Xubuntu.
+The process is very simple and all of the default options can be left alone - including the Installation type ("Erase disk and install Ubuntu").
+It may sound dangerous, but the VM can only see the "Hard Drive" of the VM.
 This is the beauty of VMs - the ability to separate the physical space of your computer across many VMs.

 The rest of the installation is pretty straightforward, but should you have any questions you can find Ubunutu's official installation guide for Ubuntu [here](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0).